Anomaly Detection of Adversarial Examples using Class-conditional Generative Adversarial Networks: Related Works

-GANs have been used e.g. for detecting lung nodules in lung CT scans or macular degeneration in OCT scans of the retina.
-However its performance for TTE attack detection is not so good -- the perturbations of an attack image are often not detectable by the Discriminator, and do not significantly influence the reconstruction loss.
+Though GANs have been successfully applied to detection problems in some domains like medical images, the performance of existing GANs based approaches for TTE attack detection is not so good -- the perturbations of an attack image are often not detectable by the Discriminator, and may not significantly influence the reconstruction loss.
 To better exploit GANs for TTE detection, we propose a detector based on {\it class-conditional} GANs models.
-We hypothesize that it is easier to learn accurate class-decision conditional GANs models than a single GANs model aiming to well-represent the composite of {\it all} classes in the problem.
-This hypothesis will be supported by our experimental results, which show that class-conditional GANs outperform previous GANs approaches and achieve excellent performance in detecting TTE attacks.
+We hypothesize that it is easier to more accurately learn class-decision conditional GANs models than a single GANs model aiming to well-represent the composite of {\it all} classes in the problem.
+This hypothesis is supported by our experimental results, which show that class-conditional GANs outperform previous GANs approaches and achieve excellent performance in detecting TTE attacks.